Why are you without water?

 Compensation for emergency interruptions

-If your water isn’t restored by the time the company says it will be, you 're usually entitled to compensation of £20 for the first 24 hours.
+If your water supply isn’t restored by the time the company says it will be, you 're usually entitled to compensation of £20 for the first 24 hours.

 From there, you should get an extra £10 for each further 24-hour period you’re without running water.